-- On a lightly floured surface, roll out the dough and use an 8″ round or square cake pan as a cutter.
-CHEF TIP: I find it easier to roll the dough out right on a sheet of parchment paper, use the pan to cut around the dough, remove the excess dough, then lift the sheet of parchment paper with the trimmed dough on the baking sheet.
+- On a lightly floured surface, roll out one piece of the dough at a time.
+Use an 8″ round or square cake pan as a cutter.
+CHEF TIP: I find it easier to roll the dough out right onto a sheet of parchment paper, using the pan to cut around the dough, remove the excess dough, then lift the sheet of parchment paper with the trimmed dough on the baking sheet.
 You can fit two cookie disks on each baking sheet.

 - Bake for 7 – 10 minutes or until the cookie disk starts to turn a light golden brown colour.
 Let them cool.